austinmacmath/InterviewQueryInterview/README.md

 # InterviewQueryInterview
-Scraper to collect interview questions/answers from Glassdoor.com For Interview Query Interview
+Scraper to collect interview questions/answers from Glassdoor.com for Interview Query Interview